ChrisHutchinson1982/gilded_rose/README.md

 - **Item Class**

-  This is used to initialise each item with name, sellIn and quality information.
+  This is used to initialise each item with `name`, `sellIn` and `quality` information.

 - **Account Class**

-  This is used to store all items with a primary responsibility of updating items quality and sellIn values in accordance with requirements.
+  This is used to store all items with a primary responsibility of updating items `quality` and `sellIn` values in accordance with requirements.

 ## Test Coverage